Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Easy_Peasy.md

 After printing a welcome message the script prints the encrypted flag for us.
 Then it asks for data, encrypts it and prints it for us.

-The one-time pad/key is used until it gets to `KEY_LEN` (that is 50000) and then it wraps around.
+The one-time pad/key is used until it gets to `KEY_LEN` (that is 50 000) and then it wraps around.
-This means that the same key will be reused.
+This means that the same key will be re-used.

 So we have the encrypted flag which is `Flag ^ Key` (^ is short for XOR).
 If we use the encrypted flag as input we will get the plain text flag since `(Flag ^ Key) ^ Key = Flag`.
 Or more generally, `(M ^ K) ^ K = M` since `K ^ K = 0`.
 If you XOR something with itself, the operations cancel each other out.

 ### Create an exploit script

-Lets write a script with the help of [pwntools](https://docs.pwntools.com/en/stable/index.html)
+Let's write a script with the help of [pwntools](https://docs.pwntools.com/en/stable/index.html)
 ```python
 #!/usr/bin/python